bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/OBJECTIVES.md

 - Students will be able to describe what webpack does at a high level
-- Students will be able to explain what package loaders are
+- Students will be able to explain what module bundlers are
 - Students will be know how a webpack configuration is structured